Swap2104/Odin-project/github_pages/README.md

+# Plan 2
+- client side js cannot access file/dirs
+- move this to node js later
+- [ ] function to construct header
+- [ ] JSON that will store the name, description and the image of all the projects to be shown
+- [ ] Recent projects section under home
+- [ ] simple grid with project divs
+- [ ] Each div will have simple description and image

 # plan
 - [ ] function that will read all the dirs and store them. (some dirs must be excluded like github_Pages and failed project dirs like [BattleShip](../BattleShip/)
 - [ ] function to create the header